 For many of us, the Covid-19 pandemic dropped a bunch of new obstacles on our pathway.

-As a vision-casting leader, it’s time to gain clarity on your personal vision, values, and virtues.
+As a vision-casting leader, it’s time to make a bold leadership decision.
+You need to gain clarity on your personal vision, values, and virtues.
 This is critical to gain clarity professionally and be fully engaged to lead your team.

 Here are a few ideas to consider: